Skip to main content

 Conservation And Sustainability

 Climate change is altering the park's ecosystems through glacier retreat, earlier snowmelt, and potentially changing vegetation patterns as warmer temperatures allow plant communities to expand on newly deglaciated terrain.
-The park's scientific value as a geological reference site requires protection from any activities that could damage rock exposures or fossil sites, while its wilderness character demands careful management of any increasing tourism interest.
-Monitoring programs track glacier dynamics, permafrost conditions, vegetation change, and reindeer population trends to document ecosystem responses to the rapidly changing Arctic climate.
+The park's scientific value as a reference site for the unique High Arctic steppe ecosystem requires protection from any activities that could damage or alter the fragile vegetation, while its wilderness character demands careful management of any increasing tourism interest.
+Monitoring programmes track glacier dynamics, permafrost conditions, vegetation change, and wildlife population trends to document ecosystem responses to the rapidly changing Arctic climate.

 Visitor Ratings